-LXC is a free software, it is released under GNU LGPLv2.1+ license.
-LXC project is sponsored by Canonical Ltd who is behind Ubuntu OS.
+LXC is free software, and it is released under GNU LGPLv2.1+ license.
+The LXC project is sponsored by Canonical Ltd who is behind Ubuntu OS.

 In this guide, I will show you how to install LXC, and how to create and manage LXC using the command line

 as well as using LXC Web Portal.

 LXC is not available on Base repo.
 So we need to add EPEL repository to the server using the following command.

 LXC containers use bridge networking to have access to/from an external network, before starting the container we must create a network bridge on CentOS 7 / RHEL 7.
 The name of the network bridge should be “virbr0”

 Once you have completed prerequisites, it’s a time to install LXC.
 Install the LXC and other important packages required for the containers to work properly.

 # yum -y install lxc lxc-templates libcap-devel libcgroup busybox wget bridge-utils lxc-extra

 Run the following command to check everything is fine to run containers.